-- We should distinguish between the realm of objects of possible experience and the world of transcendent objects. - God, for example, is outside the range of possible experience, and thus can not be an object of knowledge. - "In order to reach God, freedom, and immortality, speculative reason must use principles that in fact extend merely to objects of possible experience; and when these principles are nonetheless applied to something that cannot be an object of experience, they actually do always transform it into an appearance, and thus they declare all practical extension of reason to be impossible.
-I therefore had to deny knowledge in order to make room for faith" (Bxxx, AW724a-b) - Similarly for freedom, and immortality. - Transcendental dialectic; antinomies - A priori knowledge of a mind-independent world is impossible. - We can not have any proper philosophical knowledge of those topics.
+- We should distinguish between the realm of objects of possible experience and the world of transcendent objects. - God, for example, is outside the range of possible experience and thus can not be an object of knowledge. - "In order to reach God, freedom, and immortality, speculative reason must use principles that in fact extend merely to objects of possible experience; and when these principles are nonetheless applied to something that cannot be an object of experience, they actually do always transform it into an appearance, and thus they declare all practical extension of reason to be impossible.
+I therefore had to deny knowledge in order to make room for faith" (Bxxx, AW724a-b) - Other topics outside the range of our possible experience - ► freedom - immortality - Infinitude of space and time - Ultimate constitutents of the world (monads or atoms) - We can not have any knowledge of such topics.